Tag: dailyprompt

 • Meditation

 What are your morning rituals?
 What does the first hour of your day look like?
-My morning routine is primarily reflecting on events from the past, a tiny dose of pushups (though not consistent), and practicing gratitude for everything.
-During the first hours, I usually read uplifting books—motivational or spiritual, to start the day.
+My morning routine mainly involves reflecting on past events, doing a small amount of pushups (though not always consistently), and practicing gratitude for everything.
+During the first hours, I usually read uplifting books—whether motivational or spiritual—to start the day.

 • Learning To Say No